steffenmueller4/steffenmueller4.github.io/_posts/2021-03-26-thoughts-on-organization-and-architecture.md

 So, the core idea is to structure an organizational unit so that a desired architecture emerges.

 The term Inverse Conway Maneuver was coined by Leroy and Simons in an article in 2010 {% cite Leroy2010 %}.
-Their goal was to change organizations in order to build better software based on interdisciplinary independent teams which can collaborate with business effectively.
+Their goal was to change organizations in order to build better software based on interdisciplinary independent teams which can collaborate with business effectively in the beginning of the DevOps movement.
-They wanted to change the organization's communication structures - please remember that Conway's Law phrased that system's architecture is a copy of the organization's communication structure - using technology.
+Leroy and Simons wanted to change the organization's communication structures - please remember that Conway's Law phrased that system's architecture is a copy of the organization's communication structure - using technology.
 "Conway’s Law, therefore, does work both ways.
 Organizational structures impact system design, and system architectures impact organizational structures as well." {% cite Bloomberg2015 %}

 # Domain-driven Design